sivamadithati/retrofit-checker/README.md

 # Retrofit Checker

+Only for Organizations that use Github.
+Doesn't work for individual Github account yet.

 Simple lighweight Desktop application to check the retrofit status of any two branches of a repository within an Organization.
 Application is based on [Svelte](https://svelte.dev/), [Bootstrap](https://getbootstrap.com/) and [Electron](https://www.electronjs.org/)

 # How to run the application